 In contrast, the sellers of stock in an LLC will have no special exclusion.
+On a reorganization rules - and the qualifications that go along with them - apply to stock sales the same way they apply to asset sales.

-On a \$25 million sale they will pay \$6 million of tax.
+\$25 million sale they will pay \$6 million of tax.
 But because the buyer will not assume responsibility for an entity-level tax, the purchase price is likely to be higher.